Fly Fishing For Salmon: Tactics Used By Guides For More Salmon

 There are also different salmon flies that work well for Atlantic salmon than there are for Pacific Salmon.

-Since there are so many flies that I and our guides use, I will discuss all the best salmon flies for each method at Best Flies For Salmon: COMING SOON page.
+Since there are so many flies that I and other guides use, I will discuss all the best salmon flies for each method at Best Flies For Salmon.

 Using River Boats For More Salmon